pingcap/docs/ticdc/ticdc-changefeed-config.md

 # The default value is false.
 use-file-backend = false

 # Specifies the data integrity check.
-Note: ignore the following configurations if the downstream type is a database or a storage service.
+# Note: This field only takes effect if the downstream is MQ.
 [sink.integrity]
 # The integrity level.
 Available options are "none" and "correctness".
 # "none" means no integrity check. "correctness" means to check the integrity of each row.